DiMorten/osss-mcr/README.md

+# This is the code for the following papers:

+1. Fully Convolutional Recurrent Networks for Multidate Crop Recognition From Multitemporal Image Sequences
-# This is the code for the paper "Open Set + Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"
+2. "Open Set + Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"

 ## Installing the required python packages